05/15/24

 Suitable for

-• Encore is most suitable for teams looking to develop production-ready applications that require robust scalability and maintainability out of the box.
+• Encore is most suitable for teams looking to develop production-ready applications, deployed using cloud services from AWS/GCP.

 • It's particularly relevant for those who want to streamline their development workflow with built-in tools for common tasks, ensuring that developers can focus on building features rather than configuring the environment.